Essen Minster

-The minster was formerly the collegiate church of Essen Abbey, founded in about 845 by Altfrid, Bishop of Hildesheim, around which the city of Essen grew up.
+The minster was formerly the collegiate church of Essen Abbey, a community of secular canonesses, founded in about 845 by Altfrid, Bishop of Hildesheim, around which the city of Essen grew up.
 The present building, which was reconstructed after its destruction in World War II, is a Gothic hall church, built after 1275 in light-coloured sandstone.
 The octagonal westwork and the crypt are survivors of the Ottonian pre-Romanesque building that once stood here.
 The separate Church of St. Johann Baptist stands at the west end of the minster, connected to the westwork by a short atrium – it was formerly the parish church of the abbey's subjects.
 To the north of the minster is a cloister that once served the abbey.

 Essen Minster is noted for its treasury (Domschatz), which among other treasures contains the Golden Madonna, the oldest fully sculptural figure of Mary north of the Alps.

-Usage history
+History

 Foundation to 1803

-From the foundation of the first church until 1803, Essen Minster was the Abbey church of Essen Abbey and the hub of abbey life.
-The church was neither a parish church, nor a cathedral church, but primarily served the nuns of the abbey.
-Its position was therefore comparable to a convent church, but a more worldly version, since the nuns at Essen did not obey the Benedictine Rule, but the Institutio sanctimonialium, the canonical rule for female monastic communities issued in 816 by the Aachen Synod.
-The canonical hours and masses of the order occurred in the Minster, as well as prayers for deceased members of the community, the noble sponsors of the order and their ancestors.
+From the foundation of the first church until 1803, Essen Minster was the church of Essen Abbey, which was a community not of nuns but of secular canonesses under an abbess, and the hub of community life.
+Its position was comparable to a nunnery church, but a more worldly version, since the canonesses of Essen did not obey the Rule of Saint Benedict but were governed by the Institutio sanctimonialium, the rule for communities of canonesses issued in 816 by the Synod of Aachen.
+The canonical hours and masses celebrated by the community occurred in the minster, as well as prayers for deceased members of the community, the noble sponsors of the order and their ancestors.

-The number of nuns from the nobility which the church served varied over the centuries between about seventy during the order's heydey under the Abbess Mathilde in the tenth century and three in the sixteenth century.
-The church was open to the dependants of the order and the people of the city of Essen only on the high feast days.
-Otherwise the Church of St. Johann Baptist, which had developed out of the Ottonian baptistry, or the Church of St Gertrude (now the Market Church) served as their place of worship.
+The number of canonesses from the nobility which the church served varied over the centuries between about seventy during the community's heyday under the Abbess Mathilde in the tenth century and three in the sixteenth century.
+The church was open to the dependents of the community's members and the people of the city of Essen only on the high feast days.
+Otherwise, the Church of St. Johann Baptist, which had developed out of the Ottonian baptistry, or the Church of St Gertrude (now the Market Church) served as their place of worship.

-The Reformation had no effect on the Minster.
-The burgers of the city of Essen, who maintained a long-standing dispute with the order about whether the city was a Free city or belonged to the order, mostly joined the revolution, but the Abbesses and Canons of the order (and therefore the church buildings) remained Catholic.
-The Protestant burgers of the city took over St Gertrude's Church, the present-day Market Church, which was not connected to the Abbey's buildings, while the burgers who remained Catholic continued to use the Church of St. Johann Baptist, located in the Abbey complex, as their parish church.
-The nuns continued to use the Minster.
+The Reformation had no effect on the minster.
+The burgers of the city of Essen, who maintained a long-standing dispute with the abbey about whether the city was a Free city or belonged to the abbey, mostly joined the revolution, but the abbesses and canonesses (and therefore the church buildings) remained Catholic.
+The Protestant burgers of the city took over St Gertrude's Church, the present-day Market Church, which was not connected to the abbey's buildings, while the burgers who remained Catholic continued to use the Church of St. Johann Baptist, located in the abbey complex, as their parish church.
+The canonesses continued to use the minster.